asibarr2/ros-pca9685-jetXavNX/README.md

 If not, you need to check your wiring again.

 ## Understanding the parameters
 To understand the parameters and setup, I will send you to this link: https://github.com/dheera/ros-pwm-pca9685 Dheera is the owner of the code and deserves credit, give him a follow as well if this helped you.

+##Running in ROS
+After building your package, execute the following line which will publish a **/command** topic:

+**